wlonk/arcadia/2015-02-post-playtest-2-outline.md

 ## Todo:

   - (1) Refine Dark Desires we're currently using

- - (2) Decide on token-as-HP costs for failures and qualified successes.
- - (3) Face Cards
+  - (2) Face Cards

+    Face cards: make 8 more that are non-magical at this point.
+    Lots of ways they can have an effect: when in deck, at purchase, when in hand, when played, when in trash, etc. They can be fictional-effect primary.

- - (4) XP and advancement
+  - (3) XP and advancement

- - (5) Future Cards
+  - (4) Future Cards

+    Right now, these are just a fictional condition and a card from the GM's deck (always a face card) that can be brought to bear.

- - (6) Relationship strength
+  - (5) Relationship strength

+  - (6) Families

+    Can have powers/traits/resources/qualities that are accessible to members of the family.
+Some may particularly effect or magnify with others in the group.
+Marriage may let you adopt the other family's powers, but still count as in your family for the in-group effects.
+Families may be grow-able with sheets and XP and stuff.

 [TOC]